 Mouthguards, sometimes called night guards or dental splints, are worn during sleep to combat teeth grinding.
 These mouthpieces hold the jaw in a certain position and/or provide a barrier to minimize tooth damage from grinding.
 Some mouthguards also place the jaw in a slightly open position, allowing the masseter muscles (chewing muscles) to relax all night.
-Mouth guards may go over the full set of top or bottom teeth or in some cases just cover a smaller section of the patient’s mouth.
+While they don’t cure sleep bruxism, mouthguards can decrease the impact of bruxism, reduce the wear-and-tear of teeth, reduce morning headaches, and improve sleep quality.

 Another type of mouthpiece is a mandibular advancement device (MAD), which is best known for its use to reduce chronic snoring and mild obstructive sleep apnea.
 A MAD is held in place by the teeth and positions the lower jaw forward, helping to keep the airway open and in some cases limiting the extent of teeth grinding.
 This is typically used when bruxism is present with sleep apnea.

-Some mouthguards and MADs are available over-the-counter and can be adjusted to fit your mouth, but many patients get custom mouthpieces that are molded by a dentist Trusted Source Merck Manual First published in 1899 as a small reference book for physicians and pharmacists, the Manual grew in size and scope to become one of the most widely used comprehensive medical resources for professionals and consumers.
-See Full Reference .
+Some mouthguards and MADs are available over-the-counter and can be adjusted to fit your mouth, but many patients get custom mouthpieces that are molded by a dentist .

-Stress is a common contributor to teeth grinding Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference , so relaxation techniques are a natural approach to help.
+Stress is a common contributor to teeth grinding , so relaxation techniques are a natural approach to help.
 Employing relaxation methods can be a big part of sleep hygiene, and getting better sleep can empower a person to respond to stress in a healthier way.

 In certain refractory and severe cases that persist despite conventional treatment, medications may be considered by a healthcare professional.
 Medications for bruxism may not be effective, and all have potential side effects.
 Several types of medications, including botox injections, may be considered when teeth grinding is severe.
 These medications work by trying to decrease activity in the facial muscles.
 Discuss the risks and benefits of bruxism treatment options with your healthcare provider prior to starting treatment.